emilholmegaard/dcr-viz/README.md

 Relation types can be: `condition`, `response`, `include`, `exclude`, or `milestone`.

 For a detailed description of the JSON format, see the [JSON Format Documentation](docs/json-format.md).

+## Visual Design

+The visualization follows the standard DCR notation:

+1. **Activities**: Represented as rounded rectangles with:
+   - Role label at the top
+   - Activity name in the center
+   - Different border styles for different states (included, not included, pending, executed)

+2. **Relations**: Represented as colored arrows with specific symbols:
+   - Condition (→*): Blue
+   - Response (*→): Red
+   - Include (→+): Green
+   - Exclude (→%): Purple
+   - Milestone (→◇): Orange

 ## Development